 To maintain independence and sovereignty, states must voluntarily subject themselves to international law and its enforcement.
 Generally accomplished through treaties, this also involves internalizing the treaty provisions and laws into national laws.
 Integrating many aspects of the Geneva Convention into the United States Uniform Code of Military Justice is one example of this integration.
 Many international law conflicts arise where this integration does not exist or is not enforced.

 For thousands of years, customs and traditions of interaction between nation-states governed their behavior and served as the basis for modern international law.
 Since the First World War and the advent of modern communications and transportation, the frequency and intensity of these international interactions have increased.
 Treaties and legal approaches have replaced the traditional use of force to govern their interactions.

-This extends to the concept of reciprocity, which is inherent in most international law.
+This extends to interchange, which is inherent in most international law.
 Generally, a bad actor state was viewed as violating all treaty members, not just the singularly aggrieved party.
 The nature of these laws and agreements was to preserve human rights, self-determination, and environmental protection, in addition to free trade.
 Thus, a violation by a nation-state was a violation against all parties.

-The challenge is that the enforcement of international law rests with the implementation of sanctions or force.
-Both having significant impacts upon the people of the offending state, regardless of their personal guilt or innocence.
+The challenge is that international law enforcement rests with the implementation of sanctions or force.
+Both significantly impact the people of the offending state, regardless of their guilt or innocence.
 While the goal is to preserve the common good, the ability to do so is limited.